Lóegaire Búadach

-In the Ulster Cycle of Irish mythology, Lóegaire Búadach (Lóegaire the Victorious) is a hapless Ulster warrior who mainly functions as comic relief.
-When he, Cúchulainn and Conall Cernach contend for the champion's portion at Briccriu's feast, Lóegaire is always a distant third.
-He lived at Inber Seimne (Larne, county Antrim).
+In the Ulster Cycle of Irish mythology, Lóegaire Búadach (Lóegaire the Victorious) is a Ulster warrior who mainly functions as comic relief.
+He competed with Cúchulainn and Conall Cernach for the champion's portion at Briccriu's feast.
+He was also known by the name Lóegaire Bern Búadach, under which he was an ancestor god of the Osraige and owner of a famous sword.

-His death-tale sums him up.
-When the poet Aed was to be drowned in a lake near Lóegaire's house for adultery with Conchobar's wife Mugain, he cried for help and Lóegaire rushed to the rescue.
+When the poet Aed was to be drowned in a lake near Lóegaire's house for adultery with Conchobar's wife Mugain, Lóegaire rushed out of the house in anger to rescue him.
 As he leaped out the door, he knocked the top of his own head off on the lintel.
 Still, he managed to kill thirty soldiers and save Aed's life before he died.